HelpContact UsView shopping cart

 • 3-4 pcs fresh kaffir lime leaf

-• 4+ fresh Thai chilies (prik kee noo), as few/many as you like
+• 4+ fresh Thai chilies (prik kee noo), as few or many as you like

-• Fish sauce, imported Thai brands are recommended (Golden Boy brand is recommended)
+• Fish sauce (Golden Boy brand is recommended)

 • Fresh tomato, sliced lengthwise into 6 pieces